 Over the next 35 years, Irish patriotism among American immigrants flourished, prompting the rise of so-called “Irish Aid” societies like the Friendly Sons of Saint Patrick and the Hibernian Society.
 Each group would hold annual parades featuring bagpipes (which actually first became popular in the Scottish and British armies) and drums.

 In 1848, several New York Irish Aid societies decided to unite their parades to form one official New York City St. Patrick’s Day Parade.
 Today, that parade is the world‘s oldest civilian parade and the largest in the United States, with over 150,000 participants.
 Each year, nearly 3 million people line the 1.5-mile parade route to watch the procession, which takes more than five hours.
 Boston, Chicago, Philadelphia and Savannah also celebrate the day with parades involving between 10,000 and 20,000 participants each.
 In 2020, the New York City parade was one of the first major city events to be canceled as a result of the COVID-19 pandemic; it was again canceled in 2021.
 The parade in New York and others around the country returned in 2022.

 Although Chicago historians claim their city’s idea for a river of green was original, some natives of Savannah, Georgia (whose St. Patrick’s Day parade, the oldest in the nation, dates back to 1813) believe the idea originated in their town.
 They point out that, in 1961, a hotel restaurant manager named Tom Woolley convinced city officials to dye Savannah’s river green.
 The experiment didn’t exactly work as planned, and the water only took on a slight greenish hue.
 Savannah never attempted to dye its river again, but Woolley maintains (though others refute the claim) that he personally suggested the idea to Chicago’s Mayor Richard J. Daley.

 Today, people of all backgrounds celebrate St. Patrick’s Day, especially throughout the United States, Canada and Australia.
-Although North America is home to the largest productions, St. Patrick’s Day is celebrated in many other locations far from Ireland, including Japan, Singapore and Russia.
+Although North America is home to the largest productions, St. Patrick’s Day is celebrated around the world in locations far from Ireland, including Japan, Singapore and Russia.
 Popular St. Patrick’s Day recipes include Irish soda bread, corned beef and cabbage and champ.
 In the United States, people often wear green on St. Patrick’s Day.

-In modern-day Ireland, St. Patrick’s Day was traditionally been a religious occasion.
+In Ireland, St. Patrick’s Day has traditionally been a spiritual and religious occasion.
 In fact, up until the 1970s, Irish laws mandated that pubs be closed on March 17.
 Beginning in 1995, however, the Irish government began a national campaign to use interest in St. Patrick’s Day to drive tourism and showcase Ireland and Irish culture to the rest of the world.
-Today, approximately 1 million people annually take part in Ireland ‘s St. Patrick’s Festival in Dublin, a multi-day celebration featuring parades, concerts, outdoor theater productions and fireworks shows.